 Welcome to J & A Asbestos Removal Specialists Ltd

-Guaranteed customer satisfaction - If for any reason you are not fully satisfied with works carried out by our team we will be happy to reassess the works at no extra cost to ensure it meets your standards.
+Guaranteed customer satisfaction - If for any reason you are not fully satisfied with the asbestos works carried out by our team we will be happy to reassess the works at no extra cost to ensure it meets your standards.
 Terms and conditions may apply.
 Please ask us for more details.

-For the services that we provide please click on the navigation link in the header.
+For the asbestos services that we provide please click on the navigation link in the header.

 We will carry out all works involving ACMs (Asbestos Containing Materials) correctly in accordance with the Control of Asbestos Regulations 2012.
 These regulations set the standards that should always be met to protect employees and members of the public from any risks related to asbestos.

 Whether you require asbestos removal, asbestos testing or general maintenance work, we are here to provide you with an efficient and professional service.

 What Is Asbestos?